 Banked capacity is the difference between the highest lawful levy and the actual levy imposed.
 An infrequent occurrence in levy calculation, banked capacity is generally applicable only following a levy lid lift.
-A combination of factors, including the dramatic fall in AV shortly after the Library's lid lift, put NOLS in a unique levy situation that was somewhat new territory for both NOLS and the Clallam County Assessor.
 When it occurs, banked capacity essentially results in a levy reserve.
 The dollar amount of available banked capacity changes each year as the highest lawful levy and the actual levy are recalculated based on that year's AV.
 This makes it extremely challenging to predict available capacity until all assessed value and other levy calculation figures are known.
 Furthermore, having banked capacity in one year does not guarantee the District will have it in another year.

-The 2017 budget included a negotiated 2% cost of living adjustment (COLA) for staff.
-To support this increase to personnel expenditures NOLS initially proposed a budgeted draw from operating reserves of \$207,428.
-Later in the budget process, when final AV values were available, NOLS consulted the Assessor regarding banked capacity, and ultimately decided to apply some of the Library's banked capacity to reduce the need to draw heavily on library operating reserves to support the negotiated salary increases in the 2017 budget.
-Using banked capacity, the levy growth was 7% (approximately \$176,657) over the 2016 certified levy, rather than the 1% growth (plus use of \$207,428 of reserves) originally budgeted.
-Use of banked capacity helped close the revenue gap, but did not entirely eliminate the projected draw from operating reserves.
+In 2013, 2014, 2015 and 2016 the operating budget included negotiated cost of living adjustments (COLAs), of various amounts, for staff.
+These personnel cost increases were supported through use of levy funds and judicious use of reserves.
+The 2017 budget included a negotiated 2% COLA.
+To support this increase to personnel expenditures, NOLS applied some of the Library's banked capacity to reduce the need to draw heavily on library operating reserves to support the negotiated salary increases in the 2017 budget.
+Applying banked capacity, the levy growth was 7% (approximately \$176,657) over the 2016 certified levy, rather than the 1% growth (plus use of \$207,428 of reserves) originally anticipated.
+Use of banked capacity helped close the revenue gap for 2017, but did not entirely eliminate the projected draw from operating reserves.